za3k/za3k.com/archive/ninjas.md

     - Example: The boss you killed in Act One shows up again looking fine, with your infiltration plan in hand.

 ## Point Stars (game 1-2 only)
-The other two players throw **point stars** at **Front**.
+The other two players throw **point stars** at Front.
 They throw a point when the team does something cool and ninja-y, like being extra stealthy, cheating, or completing a goal perfectly.
-When one of the other players rewards the team, they shout "Point" without explanation, and throw a **star** to **Front**.
+When one of the other players rewards the team, they shout "Point" without explanation, and throw a star to Front.

 **Front** never throws **point stars**.

 ## Point Stars (game 3+)
-The other two players throw **point stars** at **Front**.
+The other two players throw **point stars** at Front.
 They throw a point when the team does something cool and ninja-y, like being extra stealthy, cheating, or completing a goal perfectly.
-When one of the other players rewards the team, they shout "Point" without explanation, and throw a **star** to **Front**.
+When one of the other players rewards the team, they shout "Point" without explanation, and throw a star to Front.

 **Front** never throws **point stars**.